OSGeo/gdal/doc/source/user/errors.rst

 .. example::
    :title: Opening a NetCDF file

-   GDAL supports :ref:`raster.netcdf`, but it requires the NetCDF driver plugin to be available in the installation.
+   GDAL supports :ref:`raster.netcdf`, but some packaging systems require the netCDF driver to be installed separately.

    As indicated in the error message, this can be installed in a :ref:`conda`-based GDAL environment using ``conda install``.